graphery/graphane-doc/src/guide/in-depth/data/helpers.md

 <tspan g-content="data.filter(x => x < 4).map(x => x * 2)"></tspan>
 ```

-::: warning If you need to do a transformation, filter or other complex adaptation on the data
+::: warning
-before template evaluation, we recommend that you see the `function data()` in the `methods`
+If you need to do a transformation, filter or other complex adaptation on the data
-section.
+before template evaluation, we recommend that you use the [`function data()`](transform.md).
 :::